Education Innovation’s Best-Kept Secret? Out-of-School Time

 3. Students Are Asking for More — and Better

-Let’s be honest: students are seeking additional opportunities to explore their interests and develop leadership skills.
-According to a recent report from Rebecca Winthrop at the Brookings Institution, only 36% of middle and high school students agree or strongly agree with the statement, “At my school, I get to develop my own ideas.”
+Students are telling us something important: they are seeking additional opportunities to explore their interests and develop leadership skills.: According to a recent report from Rebecca Winthrop at the Brookings Institution, only 36% of middle and high school students agree or strongly agree with the statement, “At my school, I get to develop my own ideas.”
 This data point highlights an opportunity for all of us in education—both in schools and OST—to create more spaces for student voice and choice.

 In our past work through the Summer Leadership Institute (SLI) and Innovation Everywhere Internship (IEI), we’ve seen what happens when students are invited to lead, build, and explore.
 Their creativity and confidence skyrocket — and they come back asking, “Can we do this again?”